-Al Maha Desert Resort Dubai – Bedouin Suite
+Al Maha, a Luxury Collection Desert Resort & Spa, Dubai – Bedouin Suite

 The Bedouin Suite had a palatial feel about it as we approached the front door, eager to discover what lay inside.
 Take note of the straw partition walls to the left of the main entrance, which provides a layer of privacy from the back porch and is also the side entrance used by housekeeping staff.

 A twist of the key swung the doors open, and we found ourselves in the foyer, the rest of the suite opening up in front of us and the restroom to our right-hand side.
 Let’s begin our tour by heading into the living quarters first before circling around the other side.